yakir1991/lora-lite-phy/docs/offline_decode_investigation.md

 ## Next steps

 - Investigate why the pipeline reports mismatched CRC values (`CRC calc=699c`, `CRC rx=5e6d`) on the sample capture by tracing back through the payload demodulation stack—deinterleaving, Hamming decode, and nibble assembly—to spot the corruption that survives CRC recomputation despite matching whitening and polynomial settings.【3a6e3f†L23-L36】【7843c7†L1-L8】
-- Extend that investigation to the 500 ksps capture: even with payload clamping and the corrected diagonal interleaver, the demapper reports payload symbols such as `natural=124,1,110,109,22` for the first block instead of the sequence produced by encoding `hello_stupid_world`, indicating the corruption occurs before FEC decode—likely in the FFT/Gray demap or CFO/STO compensation stages.【F:src/rx/gr_pipeline.cpp†L519-L575】【acff51†L16-L58】
+- Extend that investigation to the 500 ksps capture: even with the GNU Radio-style deinterleaver/whitener in place, the demapper now reports `natural=108,24,74,75,34,52` for the first block and assembles bytes `bf 17 f2 78 30 6c …` instead of the encoded `hello_stupid_world`, keeping the focus on the FFT/Gray demap or CFO/STO compensation stages.【F:src/rx/gr_pipeline.cpp†L498-L704】【76a685†L1-L33】
 - Use the new CFO instrumentation to align the pipeline’s integer rotation with GNU Radio’s reference (e.g., verify the `cfo_int` estimate against `frame_sync_impl.cc` and confirm whether the downchirp FFT should rotate `ws.downchirp` or advance the sample index) so the demapper sees correctly wrapped bins on the oversampled capture.【F:src/rx/gr_pipeline.cpp†L308-L391】【db4446†L1-L64】